sleibrock/Randombrot/README.md

 # Toolkit

-The Mandelbrot program is written in Racket.
+The Julia program is written in Racket.
 The Twitter upload is written in Python.
 Since Racket doesn't have a standard OAuth 1.0 library, it's easier to use Python to do a very minimal action and call it from within Racket.
 Until Racket gets an OAuth 1.0 default implementation (which it probably won't),